 Mobile operators can define the kinds of categories they want an AI to sort messages into.
 Using guided machine learning the system will learn what kinds of pattern in a text will correspond with the categories it has been given and react according to the rules given to it.

 For example, spam is just another category, and when the system recognises certain patterns it has learned are associated with spam it can flag those messages for review, or simply block them.

 The same thing applies to fraud, giving operators another tool for protecting their subscribers.
 Other rules and categories can be defined, as needed by an operator, and the AI can be trained to use these by being shown examples of the type of message in question.

 This flexibility and ability to learn extends to the languages that can be used.
-Because in this case we are not particularly interested in teaching the machine to understand the messages, all it needs to do is recognize the patterns.
+Because in this case we are not particularly interested in teaching the machine to understand the messages, all it needs to do is recognise the patterns.
 This makes the job a lot easier than if one were training the machine to give a coherent response to a question or comment.

 While it comes pre-trained in English and Chinese, almost any language can be taught to the machine in this sense.
-Given enough examples (about 50,000 unique messages for each category the MNO wants to define) the AI can be trained to recognize the patterns necessary to have “learned” any particular language that the operator’s subscribers and enterprise customers use.
+Given enough examples (about 50,000 unique messages for each category the MNO wants to define) the AI can be trained to recognise the patterns necessary to have “learned” any particular language that the operator’s subscribers and enterprise customers use.

 GMS is committed to finding new methods and technologies to enhance its partners’ networks.
-Artificial intelligence offers new ways to optimize and improve network security.
+Artificial intelligence offers new ways to optimise and improve network security.
 Get in touch with our experts to find out how GMS can use cutting-edge technology to bring progress to your business.